zzuno/zzuno.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My area of interest is Generative Computer Vision, as well as financial techology including Quant.
+My area of interest is Generative Computer Vision, as well as financial techology.

 Currently looking for innovative ideas and building a new thing.
 Anyone who wants to discuss about it are always welcomed !